ClinGen/stanford-affils/doc/how-to.md

 Each of the sections should be sorted alphabetically.

-## Environment variables
+## Environment Variables

-How to create environment variaables.
+How to create environment variables.
 There's a `.env.template` file that is the source of truth for environment variable keys.

 - Create a copy of `.env.template` and name it `.env`
-- Do not rename any of keys for the envornment variables.
+- Do not rename any of keys for the environment variables.
 - Change the path for `AFFILS_DB_FILE` and placeholder values.

 ## Contributing

-How to contribute to the Affiliations Serive.
+How to contribute to the affiliations service.

 Please see our [Contributing guidelines](./CONTRIBUTING.md) for more information about contributing!